Changissnz/goals/README.md

 metropolises that you so despise because
 they have democratic bases and you are
 so conservative and Republican.
 You
-don't see yourself. you hate social
+don't see yourself.
+You hate social
 mobility and talent.
 And you represent
 an America that is bound to decline
 because you are so fixated on yourself.